dougculnane/java-pi-thing/README.md

 # java-pi-thing

 Various Raspberry PI GPIO connected things implemented in Java.

-Standing on the sholders of Pi4J and WiringPi here are some easy to use sensor and device things that I use in my projects.
+Standing on the shoulders of Pi4J and WiringPi here are some easy to use sensor and device things that I use in my Raspberry Pi projects.

 ```bash
 git clone https://github.com/dougculnane/java-pi-thing.git